prplfoundation/data-elements/doc/AdminGuide.md

 + Building WCCF into OpenWrt ([wccf/doc/HOWTO_build_flashable_image.md](./HOWTO_build_flashable_image.md))
 + Samples of each Sensor's output content and format in the reponsitory [wccf/doc/](./).

-## 2. Installing WCCF Version 1.4.0
+## 2. Installing WCCF Version 1.4.x

-The image files included with release 1.4.0 are OpenWrt "sysupgrade" format images.
-This format is suitable to upgrade ("flash") an existing OpenWrt device.
+The image files included with release 1.4.x are TP-LINK OpenWrt "sysupgrade" and "factory" format images at  [wccf/qa/images/1.4.1](../qa/images/1.4.1).
+The sysupgrade format is suitable to upgrade ("flash") an existing OpenWrt device.
 It is not suitable for use as a "first installation" of OpenWrt onto a factory-image based access point.
-Such a "first installation" image can be built following the steps detailed in the HOWTO documents above.
+The "factory" image is such a "first installation" image.
+Either can be built following the steps detailed in the HOWTO documents above.

 To install either provided image, one can either interact with the target device using its Web-based OpenWrt U/I, or one can scp the image onto the device, then ssh to the device and force the flash using the command line.